Adult-onset Still disease

 - Abdominal pain

-What is the treatment of Still's disease?
+What is the treatment of adult-onset Still disease?

-There is no cure for Still's disease.
+There is no cure for adult-onset Still disease.
 The main goals of treatment are to reduce joint inflammation and avoid deformity.
 Therapy may include both medical and surgical interventions.
 In addition, the patient and their families need to fully understand the nature of the disease and how to live with it for the rest of their lives.

 - Nonsteroidal anti-inflammatory drugs such as ibuprofen, naproxen and indomethacin